Why Ida's remnants were so deadly for the Northeast - KVIA

 New Orleans Mayor LaToya Cantrell was imploring residents to leave.
 Other towns issued mandatory evacuations.
 Thousands of soldiers and airmen from the state’s National Guard had been mobilized.
 Louisiana Gov. John Bel Edwards was predicting the storm would be among the strongest hurricanes to hit the state in more than a century.

 The storm made landfall near Port Fourchon on August 29 as a Category 4 hurricane, before eventually weakening to a tropical depression.
-Its hit was deadly — claiming the lives of at least 22 people across Louisiana and Mississippi, destroying businesses and neighborhoods and knocking out power to hundreds of thousands.
+Its hit was deadly — claiming the lives of at least 26 people across Louisiana and two in Mississippi, destroying businesses and neighborhoods and knocking out power to hundreds of thousands.

 Yet the storm spared the Gulf states the kind of death toll officials feared they’d face on the 16th anniversary of Hurricane Katrina.